openworm/open-worm-analysis-toolbox/documentation/Issues with WT2 Analysis Toolbox 1.3.4.md

 4. Signed histograms (positive, negative, absolute => all for motion) are separate objects instead of different properties in one object.
 This leads to more hist objects for a given set of features, but makes the code more straighforward.
 Later in the old code these are separated as well.

-5. sorting of values ... - (or is this just in stats -@JimHokanson)
+5. Sorting of values
-	- Stats are sorted by date in the old code, they are not in Jim's code.
+	- Stats are sorted by date in the old code, they are not in @JimHokason's code.